risk-first/website/introduction/Introduction.md

 In this website, we're going to look at the risks in the software process and how these are mitigated by the various methodologies you can choose from.

 Let's examine the scenario of a new software project, and expand on the simple model being outlined above:  instead of a single person, we are likely to have a team, and our model will not just exist in our heads, but in the code we write.

-> What we don’t know is usually what gets us killed.
->   - Petyr 'Littlefinger' Baelish

 On to [Software Project Scenario](Software-Project-Scenario)